hzqst/MetaHookSv/BPhysicsDoc.md

 ** Warning : there must be a rigidbody named "Pelvis" to get barnacle-ragdoll work correctly. **

-##### example2: Pelvis  chewlimit     0  0  0     0     1.0  3
+##### example2: LLeg2  chewlimit     0  0  0     0     1.0  3

-"Pelvis" for the name of rigidbody to apply impulse on
+"LLeg2" for the name of rigidbody to raise up the Z limit.

-"0" "0" "0" for local offset X, Y, Z from origin of Pelvis, aka center.
+"0" "0" "0" for nothing.

 "0" for nothing.

-"1.0" "3" for every 1 second the Pelvis's Z axis limit is added by 3.
+"1.0"  "3" for every 1 second the Pelvis's Z axis limit is raised up by 3.

-** This example line raise the Z axis limit of "Pelvis" every 1 second with 3 units in GoldSrc world. **
+** This example line raise the Z axis limit up 3 units for "Pelvis" every 1 second in GoldSrc world. **

 ** Warning : there must be a rigidbody named "Pelvis" to get barnacle-ragdoll work correctly. **